-I see it all to often: blog post telling you to use the following part of a
+I see it all to often: blog posts telling you to secure WordPress using the following snippet in a

 <Files wp-config.php> Order Allow,Deny Deny from all </Files>

-Unfortunately this doesn’t work anymore with Apache 2.4.6 and higher!
-And I find it hard to believe so called “WordPress Security” companies still write posts explaining the old, non-functional, syntax without even mentioning the new syntax…
+I find it hard to believe so called “WordPress Security” companies still write posts explaining the old, non-functional, syntax without even mentioning the new, correct syntax…

 Yes, there is Apache’s

 mod_access_compat, that provides compatibility for old directives like Order, Allow, Deny and Satisfy.
 But depending on such a module is not recommended, since it’s deprecated by mod_authz_host: https://httpd.apache.org/docs/2.4/mod/mod_access_compat.html.